 Zero knowledge cloud storage pertains to the encryption process, which according to SpiderOak, takes place before syncing so the service has no idea of what you're storing with them.
 You are the only one who knows what's being encrypted and stored, which makes your data utterly private.
 The source code of the client isn’t public though, so you’ll just have to take SpiderOak’s word for it.

 While we’re at the subject of clients, there is native support for Windows, Mac, Linux, Android, and iOS, although the mobile apps are read-only and don’t allow you to upload your mobile files.

 - 150GB for $6 a month (around £3.75, AU$7) or $69 annually

 - 400GB for $11 a month (around £7, AU$11.50) or $115 annually

 - 2TB for $14 a month (around £9, AU$15) or $149 annually

 - 5TB for $29 a month (around £19, AU$33) or $320 annually

 Best free cloud storage

-At 15GB to peruse at zero cost, Google Drive is one of the more giving cloud providers, with the option of additional 2GB of free storage if you perform Security Checkup.
+At 15GB to peruse at zero cost, Google Drive is one of the more giving cloud providers.
 Do note that all of your files from other Google services (Gmail, Photos, etc.) are also stored here, meaning each email attachment you download takes space.